 Recent Bulk Sampling

 In 2015, Neal Development LP started development work on an open cut exploration program at the Neal mine.
 This program was designed to provide adequate sample volume for further metallurgical and mill recovery work.
 The open cut produced a 12,900 ton sample of gold mineralized material that averaged 0.140 troy ounces per short ton (opt); this stockpile remains onsite.
-Under terms of the MOU, Sprott Mining retains the rights to the stockpiled material.

 The Neal Mine Project is a fully permitted Mine Operation.
 An environmental reclamation plan approval, which becomes the operating permit, was issued for the Neal Gold Project on April 20, 2017 and a surety bond of $87,500 was posted allowing for exploration drill programs, underground development and shipping ore offsite.
 Any additional mining of the open pit will require an additional $87,500 be added by the operator.

 The technical information contained on this webpage has been reviewed and approved by Thomas H. Chadwick, a Qualified Person under National Instrument 43-101 Disclosure Standards for Mineral Projects.

 In the near term, Galleon Gold technical personnel will organize and assess existing exploration data from past operators and complete an updated geologic map and surface sampling program.
 Historic data will be combined with surface geology/geochemistry and any new drill data to better define underground vein targets.

 Comments on Historic Drilling and Sampling